|Table of Contents:|

 What’s New in the World of Macs

-Featured in the latest 13-inch and 15-inch MacBook Pro with Touch Bar laptops, Apple’s new T2 security chip is a coprocessor that offers ultra-secure system booting and encrypted storage.
+Featured in the latest desktop Macs and MacBook laptops, Apple’s T2 security chip is a coprocessor that offers ultra-secure system booting and encrypted storage.

 Thunderbolt 3 USB-C Ports